skimran-coder/Weather_App/README.md

 The Weather App is a simple web application that allows users to check the weather for their current location or search for the weather in a specific city.
 It provides weather information such as temperature, description, wind speed, humidity, and cloud cover.
 This README provides an overview of the app's structure, features, and usage.

+## Check Weather

+You can try the live demo to check your weather [here](https://skimran-coder.github.io/Weather_App/).

 ## Table of Contents

 - [Features](#features)